 Must be performed with a user with Administrative privileges.

-Requires the latest version of Xcode suitable for your OS X. For example, OS X 10.11 (El Capitan) requires Xcode 7.
+Requires the latest version of Xcode suitable for your OS X. For example, OS X 10.15.x (Catalina) requires Xcode 11.x.
 Specifically, this is to ensure that locally compiled components of Python libraries (such as

 pyobjc) can be installed successfully.